Smol Slime

 calibrate

-to calibrate the ZRO. - Enter
+to adjust the ZRO. - Enter

 pair

-- Repeat process for all trackers.
+- Please repeat process for all trackers.

 - Select your Receiver from the Device list.